 The Environmental Protection Agency publishes instructions and checklists to improve your home’s indoor air quality (and your lung function).

 Your family doctor at Promina Health will review the recommendations, and help you determine how best to improve your lung function.

 Your family physician at Promina Health can also treat your entire family, using a similar membership plan.
 Meeting with the entire household is a good way to help identify environmental factors that may be exacerbating lung conditions.
 It is easier to eliminate household pollutants when everyone is on the same page.

 See What’s Included in Your Direct Primary Care Membership

 A direct primary care membership with Promina Health offers incredible benefits.
 Whether you’re struggling to manage a chronic condition, or you need reliable, low-cost care, Promina Health can help.

-Membership includes unlimited appointments with board-certified family physicians, which are never rushed.
-It’s easy to make appointments for the same day or the next day, and you can contact your doctor by phone or text at any time.
+Membership includes unlimited appointments with a board-certified family physician; visits are never rushed.
+It’s easy to make appointments for same day or next day, and you can contact your doctor by phone or text at any time.

 Promina Health members never pay a co-pay for appointments, and many treatments and diagnostic assessments are also included at no extra cost.

 Wellness, nutrition, and chronic disease management services are included in the membership, and patients can purchase prescription medications at a steep discount, right from the office.

 See the complete list of services included in membership on the Member Benefits page.